 Before Stonewall, homosexuality was illegal and police regularly raided gay bars, where customers submitted willingly to arrest.
 A couple of dozen acts of resistance pre-dated and paved the way for Stonewall, such as the 1967 demonstration at the Black Cat Tavern in Los Angeles.

 The Stonewall Inn catered to the poorest and most marginalized queer people: drag queens, transgender folk, hustlers and homeless youth.
 Witnesses disagree about who was the first to defy the police raid in the early morning hours of June 28, 1969.
-It was either a drag queen or a butch lesbian.
+Some say it was butch lesbian Stormé DeLarverie or black trans activist and self-described “drag queen” Marsha P. Johnson.
 Soon the crowd was pelting the officers with coins, bottles, bricks and the like.
 The police, caught by surprise, used nightsticks to beat some people before taking refuge in the bar itself.
 News of the uprising spread quickly.
 Hundreds gathered on the street and a riot-control police unit arrived.
 Violence continued as some chanted, “Gay power!”

 Drag queens started spontaneous kick lines facing the police with clubs and helmets.
 That dramatic moment is captured in the painting “It was Beautiful” by Douglas Blanchard.
 The drag queens met violence with defiant humor by singing,

 That night 13 people were arrested and some hospitalized.
 The streets were mostly cleared by 4 a.m., but a major confrontation with police happened again the next night, and protests continued on a smaller scale for a week.